Likelihood-free inference with emulator networks: Discussion

 \section{Discussion}

 We presented an approach for performing statistical inference on simulation-based models which do not permit tractable likelihood.
-Our approach is based on learning an `emulator network', i.e. a probabilistic model that is consistent with the simulation, and for which likelihoods are tractable.
-The likelihoods of the emulator can then be plugged into any Bayesian inference approach (as in synthetic likelihood approaches \cite{Wood2010, OngNott2016, OngNott2017}) to calculate the posterior.
+We learn an `emulator network', i.e. a probabilistic model that is consistent with the simulation, and for which likelihoods are tractable.
+The likelihoods of the emulator can then be plugged into any Bayesian inference approach \cite[as in synthetic likelihood approaches][]{Wood2010, OngNott2016, OngNott2017} to calculate the posterior.
 Active learning can be used to adaptively suggest new samples to reduce the number of calls to the simulator.
-We discussed two acquisition functions for learning `local' and `global' emulators, we showed that our approach scales to high-d observation spaces, does not require user-defined distance functions or acceptance thresholds, and is not limited to Gaussian observations -- all of which are challenging for conventional ABC approaches.
+We discussed two acquisition functions for learning `local' and `global' emulators, we showed that our approach scales to high-dimensional observation spaces, does not require user-defined distance functions or acceptance thresholds, and is not limited to Gaussian observations -- all of which are challenging for conventional ABC approaches.

 Our approach uses density estimation to approximate the likelihood.
-A complementary use of density-estimation in ABC is to directly target the posterior distribution \cite{PapamakariosMurray17, Lueckmann2017, LeBaydinZinkovWood2017, Izbicki2018}.
+A complementary use of density-estimation in ABC is to directly target the posterior distribution \cite[]{PapamakariosMurray17, Lueckmann2017, LeBaydinZinkovWood2017, Izbicki2018}.
 This approach can be very useful -- however, one advantage of likelihood-based approaches is that they allow one to apply the same synthetic likelihood to multiple priors (without having to retrain), or to pool information from multiple observations (by multiplying the corresponding synthetic likelihoods).
-More technically, posterior density estimation gives less flexibility in proposing samples -- in order to yield the correct posterior, samples have to be drawn from the prior, or approaches such as importance-weighting \cite{Lueckmann2017} or other post-hoc corrections \cite{PapamakariosMurray17} have to be applied.
+More technically, posterior density estimation gives less flexibility in proposing samples -- in order to yield the correct posterior, samples have to be drawn from the prior, or approaches such as importance-weighting \cite[]{Lueckmann2017} or other post-hoc corrections \cite[]{PapamakariosMurray17} have to be applied.
+We discuss additional related work published concurrently with this manuscript in \myappendix{related_work}.